nikhiludgirkar/TestVagrantAssignment/README.md

 The results can be viewed test-output/Report/test/TestVagrantTest.html

 How to use this utility?
-You can configure the acceptable range of difference between weather parameters of api and UI in application.properties with value against each one
+You can configure the acceptable range of difference between weather parameters of api and UI in application.properties with value against each one.

+The utility will automatically calculate whether the variance is good enough or not based on the values specified in application.properties

 Configuration
 Environment - Windows 10